persist-os/vector-native/LANGUAGE_SPEC.md

 ### Format Compliance

-- Avg: 53% across variants
+- Early testing: Avg 53% across variants
-- Strict: 80% (88.8% reduction)
+- Strict: 80% compliance, Balanced/Minimal: 40%
-- Balanced/Minimal: 40% (95%+ reduction)
+- **Highly variable:** Depends on model, temperature, prompt, and task type
-- Varies by model/temp/prompt.
-Strict for reliability.
+- These are initial results from limited testing—your mileage will vary significantly

 ### Symbol Ambiguity
 - Some symbols have multiple interpretations